-Join ACES naturalist Rebecca Weiss every Tuesday throughout the summer and discover the joy of birding and diverse birdlife of the Roaring Fork Valley with ACES on Tuesday mornings throughout the summer.
+Discover the diverse birdlife of the Roaring Fork Valley with ACES on Tuesday mornings throughout the summer.
 Birders of all experience levels are welcome!
 Outings meet at ACES’ Hallam Lake Nature Preserve or Rock Bottom Ranch (see dates for corresponding locations), and begin with a brief orientation, followed by birding in the field.
 We explore bird activity in a variety of local habitats at these ACES sites and at other nearby birding hot spots.
 Every outing offers rich opportunities to learn about bird behavior, identification, migration, and local habitats.

 Join us to discover the birds on these beautiful and serene early mornings!
 Be sure to check locations (ACES or RBR) and outing times, as they vary through the summer.

 Rebecca Weiss is a Naturalist specializing in birding, botany, and interpretive program development.
 She first came to ACES as a Summer Naturalist in 1993, later directed the Naturalist Field School and worked with ACES' Naturalist Programs.
 She currently guides for ACES' Birding Program outings and is involved with the center's interpretive and custom programs.
 Rebecca is also a professional writer, developing trailside natural history interpretive signs in the Roaring Fork Valley and elsewhere in Colorado, as well as other writing projects.
 Rebecca is the author of Birds of Aspen and the Roaring Fork Valley.
 She holds a BS in Biology and an MA in Environmental Education, and loves exploring the natural world with her husband, Austin, and their children Anders and Elsie.